Mayonnaise is the mother of all sauces… well almost!

 SP-OIL-ED FOR CHOICE

 When it comes to using oil for mayonnaise, there is a lot of heated debate around this topic!
 To make it nice and simple let’s just say this!
 Use whatever oil you like!
-All we would recommend is that you don’t make mayonnaise with any strong flavoured oil.
+All I would recommend is that you don’t make mayonnaise with any strong flavoured oil.
 So perhaps skip the toasted sesame oil for this one.
-Even olive oil can leave you with a particuarly strong flavour mayonnaise, but if that is your thing then go right ahead.
-We prefer groundnut or sunflower oil when making ours, but you could go all out and use a combination of a whole range of different oils!
+Even olive oil can leave you with a particularly strong flavoured mayonnaise, but if that is your thing then go right ahead.
+I prefer groundnut or sunflower oil when making mine, but you could go all out and use a combination of a whole range of different oils!
 You might just create something amazing!

 Once you have made your mayonnaise, if you find that it is too thick, you can always thin it out.
 Taste the sauce first to determine if it has enough acidity, because you can always added a little more vinegar or lemon juice which will in turn, thin out the mayonnaise.
 If the acidity is balanced but the sauce is still too thick, add a tablespoon of warm water to the mayonnaise and whisk in thoroughly.
 Continue to add the water, one tablespoon at a time, whisking well between each addition, until the mayonnaise is at a consistency you are happy with.
 Don’t forget that you may need to give it one last taste to make sure the seasoning doesn’t need adjusting after adding that water.